 Another downside is that you don’t have full control of the router.
 So from a security perspective, you might want to use your own router instead of the router from the ISP.

-Also change the password, network security key, from the wireless network, and disable WPS if it’s enabled in the router.
+Also change the password, and network security key, from the wireless network, and disable WPS if it’s enabled in the router.
 Read more tips on securing your home network here.

 Home network diagram with Modem and Router

-Still a pretty basic network layout, but as you can see in the network diagram, we have added our own router.
-If you have a fiber connection from example, you only get a modem from your ISP.
+Still has a pretty basic network layout, but as you can see in the network diagram, we have added our own router.
+If you have a fiber connection for example, you only get a modem from your ISP.
 The modem can only setup the internet connection and delivery it to one network device.

-So in theorie you could connect one computer to a modem with a UTP cable and you would have internet.
+So in theory you could connect one computer to a modem with a UTP cable and you would have internet.
 But to use the internet connection with multiple devices, you will need a router.
 Most routers have a WAN port which you can use to connect a modem to it, still leaving four network ports free for your computers and printer.